Soap: Adzuki Bean Complexion

 Good For: All Skin Types, Gentle Exfoliation

-A moisturizing, natural complexion soap made with organic Adzuki Bean powder used in Japanese skincare regimens for centuries and French Pink Kaolin Clay.
+A moisturizing, natural complexion soap made with French Pink Kaolin Clay and organic Adzuki Beans.

-French Pink Kaolin Clay is a mild clay that provides the ideal balance for those with sensitive skin that has a bit of excess oil and needs gentle exfoliation.
+French Pink Kaolin Clay (AKA Rose Kaolin), the mildest of the natural clays, provides the ideal balance for those with sensitive skin that has a bit of excess oil and needs gentle exfoliation and provides the lovely color of this natural soap.

 Our organic adzuki beans are ground at an Amish mill right here in Ohio!